microfossil/tetard-marchant-splitter/README.md

 ## UPDATE: If you don't own a 3D printer, splitters can be printed on demand.

 You can contact us at tetard.martin@gmail.com for more information and visit https://micropalprinter.wordpress.com to see our products!

+We no longer support updates of the last splitter versions on Github to prevent reverse engineering and file / printing reselling.
+Please directly contact us at tetard.martin@gmail.com to obtain the last STL files for free.

 # Sediment Splitters